scnr/book/src/dependencies.md

 # Other

-Please use the package manager of your OS to install the aforementioned packages.
+Please use the package manager of your OS to install the Chrome and its dependencies.